 Our 100-strong members' council is an elected body.
 It’s representatives are voted onto the Council by the millions of members it represents, ensuring their voices and interests are heard at the highest level in our Co-op.
 The Council is made up of:

 - colleague members

 - representatives from independent co-op societies

-It acts as the guardian of the Co-op's purpose, values and principles, and the society’s constitution, with the power to hold the group board to account.
-Once elected, council members can serve a term of up to 3 years before requiring re-election.
+It acts as the guardian of the Co-op's purpose, values and principles, and the society’s constitution, with the power to hold our Board to account.
+Once elected, Council Members can serve a term of up to three years before requiring re-election.

-The president is elected by the members' council to represent and leads meetings of the council and senate, ensuring that both bodies are managed efficiently and effectively.
+The president is elected by the Members' Council to represent and lead meetings of the Council and Senate, ensuring that both bodies are managed efficiently and effectively.

 The president’s role keeps both bodies in line with our Co-op’s rules, values and principles, and wider goals and objectives.

-The president is supported by two vice presidents – one focussing on business performance, the other on ethics.
+The president is supported by two vice presidents – one focusing on business performance, the other on ethics.

-The board is made up of 12 directors, of which 4 are member-nominated directors.
+Our Board is made up of 12 directors, of which four are Member-Nominated Directors.
 Members who can show they have the relevant level of skills and experience can put themselves forward for election as an MND.